More Than A Dozen Men Who Were Near Site Of 9/11 Attacks Diagnosed With Breast Cancer

 Three years after, he noticed a new lump on his neck and learned that stage 4 cancer has invaded his lymph nodes.
 He is now being treated with a cancer-fighting drug and hormone shots to keep his condition at bay.

-Flynn said that there is no cancer history in his family but he was still diagnosed with breast cancer.
+Flynn said that there is no cancer history in his family, but he was still diagnosed with breast cancer.
 He believes that his health problems have ties to the terror attacks.

 “I do feel like my breast cancer was related to exposure to 9/11 toxins,” he told the New York Post.
 “I spent months breathing that crap in.
 You can wind up with any cancer from being down there.”